okeeffed/developer-notes/manual/Scala/Scala-Expressions.md

 # Scala Expressions

+## For Loops

+For loops are not recommended in Scala.
+They return `Unit` which in itself is equivalent to`null`.

 ## Code Blocks

 Note that if you write a code block, the last value in the code block is returned as the value.